syncfusion-content/maui-docs/MAUI/ProgressBar/migration.md

 ---
 layout: post
 title: Migrate from Xamarin to .NET MAUI  ProgressBar | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin SfProgressBar to Syncfusion .NET MAUI SfProgressBar control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin ProgressBar to Syncfusion .NET MAUI ProgressBar control and more.
 platform: MAUI
 control: ProgressBar
 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfProgressBar to .NET MAUI SfProgressBar
+# Migrate from Xamarin.Forms ProgressBar to .NET MAUI ProgressBar

-To make the migration from the [Xamarin SfProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI SfProgressBar` easier, most of the APIs from the Xamarin SfProgressBar were kept in the .NET MAUI SfProgressBar.
-However, to maintain the consistency of API naming in the .NET MAUI SfProgressBar, some of the APIs have been renamed.
+To make the migration from the [Xamarin ProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI ProgressBar` easier, most of the APIs from the Xamarin ProgressBar were kept in the .NET MAUI ProgressBar.
+However, to maintain the consistency of API naming in the .NET MAUI ProgressBar, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Initialize control

-To initialize the control, import the ProgressBar namespace and initialize the SfProgressBar as shown in the following code sample.
+To initialize the control, import the ProgressBar namespace and initialize the ProgressBar as shown in the following code sample.

 <table>
 <tr>
-<th>Xamarin SfProgressBar</th>
+<th>Xamarin ProgressBar</th>
-<th>.NET MAUI SfProgressBar</th></tr>
+<th>.NET MAUI ProgressBar</th></tr>
 <tr>
 <td>
 {% tabs %}